Passion of Jesus: In Latin America

 During the Passion week many towns in Mexico have a representation of the passion.

 In Spain

 During the Passion week many cities and towns in Spain have a representation of the Passion.

-Many Passion poems and prose text circulated in the fifteenth-century Castile, among which there were the first modern translations of earlier Latin Passion texts and Vitae Christi, and also a popular Monotessaron or Pasión de l'eterno principe Jesucristo attributed to a pseudo-Gerson.
+Many Passion poems and prose text circulated in the 15th-century Castile, among which there were the first modern translations of earlier Latin Passion texts and Vitae Christi, and also a popular Monotessaron or Pasión de l'eterno principe Jesucristo attributed to a pseudo-Gerson.
 It was most likely written by Thomas à Kempis, whose Imitation of Christ mentions the Passion a few times, uniquely when talking about the Eucharist.

 Film

 There have also been a number of films telling the passion story, with a prominent example being Mel Gibson's 2004 The Passion of the Christ.